MazMartin/cellular_evolution/README.md

 However, the evolutionary logic — the part of the system responsible for allowing organisms to evolve autonomously over time — is still under development.
 Cells can be initialized and simulated, but they do not yet exhibit adaptive or evolutionary behavior.

-This makes the project suitable for exploration, experimentation, and development, but not yet for studying self-directed evolution.

 ## Features

 - GPU-accelerated rendering